tumido/crd-snippets/README.md

 # Kubernetes CRD Snippets

 YAML snippets for popular Kubernetes Custom Resources.
+If you'd like to see snippets for CRDs you use, just [file an issue](https://github.com/tumido/crd-snippets/issues/new) or submit a PR - contributions are welcome!

 ## Suggested extensions